List of Superman & Lois characters: Sam Lane

-Sam Lane (portrayed by Dylan Walsh; seasons 1-present) is Lois Lane's father, Jonathan and Jordan's grandfather, and an Army general who is determined to keep America and the world safe from all threats.
+Sam Lane (portrayed by Dylan Walsh) is Lois Lane's father, Jonathan and Jordan's grandfather, and an Army general who is determined to keep America and the world safe from all threats.
 Following the fight against Tal-Rho, Sam tells John Henry Irons that he is planning on retiring from active duty.

 In season two, Sam Lane is called to the Kent farm by Lois when Superman starts suffering from visions caused by an "invasive cosmological event".
 While advising Superman to settle his difference with Mitch Anderson, Sam uses his connections to help get John access to the Shuster Mine and was hesitant to help Lois get through to Lucy.
 He does come through for her.
 Sam later scrambles the security footage in the Oyelowo family store after Jordan secretly uses his freezing breath to stop some possible shoplifters.
 He does agree to train Jordan in secret.
 Sam later found out that Mitch Anderson has arrested Superman for treason.
-After Anderson stole Project 7334 weapons and X-Krptonite as well as killing Bizarro, Sam informs Lois and Clark that he has talked General Hardcastle into letting him lead the manhunt for Anderson as it turned out that Sam had recommended him as his successor.
+After Anderson stole Project 7734 weapons and X-Kryptonite as well as killing Bizarro, Sam informs Lois and Clark that he has talked General Hardcastle into letting him lead the manhunt for Anderson as it turned out that Sam had recommended him as his successor.
 After Ally was apprehended, Sam was visited by Lucy who secretly spiked his drink so that she can claim his DOD access card and have Ally travel to meet her counterpart.
 Lois later learns that Sam was training Jordan at the time an investigation at a burnt-down warehouse containing X-Kryptonite was conducted.
-After Jonathan comes clean about Candice being associated with the X-Kryptonite distribution and her father being broke, Sam agreed with Jonathan to keep her anonymouse.
+After Jonathan comes clean about Candice being associated with the X-Kryptonite distribution and her father being broke, Sam agreed with Jonathan to keep her anonymous.
 At the location of an X-Kryptonite distribution area, Sam and Lois were captured by a criminal powered by X-Kryptonite causing Lois to allow Jordan to fight them.
-When Sam and Lois find Lucy with the remaining followers of Ally Allston, he had to briefly handcuff himself to Lucy in order to get Lucy to hear them out.
-Upon Allston's arrival, she badly weakened Sam in order to draw Superman to her.
+When Sam and Lois find Lucy with the remaining followers of Ally Allston, he had to briefly handcuff himself to Lucy to get Lucy to hear them out.
+Upon Allston's arrival, she badly weakened Sam to draw Superman to her.
 After Allston got away, Lucy stayed by Sam's side at the DOD's infirmary where he forgave her.
 After recovering and having a brief trip to Bizarro World, Sam was able to help Lucy relocate to Metropolis following Ally's defeat.